sstephenson/dimensions/README.md

 ==========

-Dimensions is a pure Ruby library for reading the width, height and rotation angle of GIF, PNG and JPEG images.
+Dimensions is a pure Ruby library for reading the width, height and rotation angle of GIF, PNG, JPEG and TIFF images.

 Use the `dimensions`, `width` and `height` methods on the `Dimensions` module to measure image files: